- Introduction to Standard Setting

 When organizations set a passing standard for their exam, there are several important factors they consider:

-Subject matter experts developing a high-stakes exam usually write questions items with a wide range of difficulty, from very easy to very difficult.
+Subject matter experts developing a high-stakes exam usually write questions with a wide range of difficulty, from very easy to very difficult.
 As such, it is advisable to document a quantitative evaluation of the exam difficulty, even if it is based on opinions from subject matter experts.

 Observations of employees on the job will typically yield a range of performances, from exceptional (the superstars) to inadequate (the incompetent).
-The goal is to establish the minimum set of knowledge and skills someone would need needs to possess in order to be labeled "competent" in regards to the job.
+The goal is to establish the minimum set of knowledge and skills someone would need to possess in order to be labeled "competent" in regards to the job.

-A passing standard set too high will produce produces too few practitioners to adequately meet the needs of the organization, industry, or public.
+A passing standard set too high will produce too few practitioners to adequately meet the needs of the organization, industry, or public.
 If too few people are meeting the performance standard, it may be advisable to revisit its appropriateness in regards to the exam’s objectives.